|Release||June 26, 2017|

 - The arcade stick supports turbo mode.

-There is an issue with the arcade stick in which very precise timing is needed to register simultaneous button presses, which is especially relevant to games like Tekken.
-Otherwise, the joystick is quite responsive, there is plenty of wrist space, and the unit fits very comfortably on a player’s lap.
 There is no learning curve needed at all for the Noir layout of the buttons.
-In fact, some might even grow to like it more than the standard Vewlix layout.
-It is too bad that the buttons themselves are quite loud.
+In fact, most seem to like it more than the standard Vewlix layout.
+The buttons themselves are quite audible.
 The touchpad can be found on the back of the unit, making it unlikely to hit it on accident in addition to the options button.